 Although state and local government authorities from time to time use the power of eminent domain to remove billboards, U.S. law requires payment of compensation if a state or political subdivision compels the removal of a lawful billboard along a primary or interstate highway that was built with federal financial assistance.
 Additionally, many states require similar compensation (or relocation) with regard to compelled removals of lawful billboards in other locations, although the methodology used to determine such compensation varies by jurisdiction.
-Some local governments in the U.S. and Canada have attempted to force the removal of billboards after a period of years under a concept called amortization.
+Some local governments in the U.S. have attempted to force the removal of billboards after a period of years under a concept called amortization.
 Under this concept the governmental body asserts that just compensation has been earned by continued operation of the billboard over a period of time.
-In Canada, billboards may be expropriated for public purposes with compensation (or relocation) determined on a case-by-case basis.
 Thus far, we have generally been able to obtain satisfactory compensation for our billboards purchased or removed as a result of governmental action, although there is no assurance that this will continue to be the case in the future.

-A number of federal, state and local governments in the U.S. and Canada have implemented, or introduced legislation to impose, taxes (including taxes on revenues from outdoor advertising or for the right to use outdoor advertising assets), fees and registration requirements in an effort to decrease or restrict the number of outdoor advertising structures and sites or raise revenues, or both.
+A number of federal, state and local governments in the U.S. have implemented, or introduced legislation to impose, taxes (including taxes on revenues from outdoor advertising or for the right to use outdoor advertising assets), fees and registration requirements in an effort to decrease or restrict the number of outdoor advertising structures and sites or raise revenues, or both.
 Several jurisdictions have already imposed taxes based on a percentage of our outdoor advertising revenue in those jurisdictions.
 In addition, some jurisdictions have taxed our personal property and leasehold interests in outdoor advertising locations using various other valuation methodologies.
-We expect the U.S. and Canada to continue to try to impose such laws as a way of increasing their revenue and restricting outdoor advertising.
+We expect the U.S. to continue to try to impose such laws as a way of increasing their revenue and restricting outdoor advertising.